 When Is the Best Time

 However, even trespassing the Haiku Stairs will be prosecuted - you are breaking the law.
 If the police are watching you trespassing the stairs, you get into trouble.
 An officer is sporadically posted at the top of the stairs, dropped off by helicopter.
 This is the information I got provided this April 2022, which was new to me.
-Obviously, when you reach the popular stairs, you want to access them and take the best snap of your whole vacation.
-I only recommend hiking up and down the legal way.
+Obviously, when you reach the famous stairs, you want to access them and take the best snap of your whole vacation.
+I only recommend hiking up and down the Moanalua Ridge Trail, the legal way.
 Otherwise, you may get into serious trouble.
 We even saw a police helicopter while walking a part of the stairs.

 Hiking up and down the Haiku Stairs is still illegal.
 There is more security now and a regular police presence.
 Occasionally police helicopters check if people are on the stairs and drop off an officer at the top.
 Just to give you an idea of what can happen, in one week, 70 illegal hikers were identified while walking on the stairs, and 5 of them got arrested.
 The only way not to run into the police and avoid this $1.000 fine is the legal way on the Moanalua Track.
 However, trespassing on the stairs on the top is already illegal.
-A guide is not necessary, but good preparation for the Moanalua Track is relevant!
+A guide is unnecessary, but good preparation for the Moanalua Track is relevant!
 Check out my Packing List below.
 The Haiku Stairs teeters on the brink!

 There is a $ 1 million budget to remove the stairs soon but estimated to increase at least 1.5 million currently.
 While the "Friends of the Haiku Stairs" hoped to introduce a shuttle and a limit of 80 hikers daily.
 However, the biggest issue was getting the agreement of the abutting landowners which they didn't do for 30 years already.
 Parts of the trail are on land owned by the state department of Hawaii.
 They also discussed a compromise to relocate the stairs, but this wouldn't be the same, IMO.
 Many locals consider the view from the top to be the best of Hawaii and I agree.